 Glastonbury Public Schools was recently recognized as a District of Distinction by District Administration magazine.
 Our school system is one of 24 school systems in the nation recognized for "established initiatives that are yielding quantifiable benefits that could be replicated by other districts."
 We were commended for "Building a 21st Century Professional Learning Community to Support iPad Integration."
 This award is a credit to our teachers, our administrators, and all of our support staff.
-Click here for more information about this award.
+Click here for more information about the District of Distinction award.

 Science) was recently honored with the Presidential Award for Excellence in

 Mathematics and Science Teaching.
 This is the nation's highest honor for

 teachers of mathematics and science.
 Awardees serve as models for their

 colleagues, inspiration to their communities, and leaders in the improvement of

 mathematics and science education.
 Mr. Broggini received a citation signed by

 President Obama as well as a $10,000 award at a ceremony in Washington, DC.